 CenterStat is an organization dedicated to the dissemination of quantitative methods to scientists and researchers worldwide, with emphasis on the behavioral, health, and social sciences.
-We offer online training through livestream workshops and through pre-recorded Just-in-Time workshops that are available for self-paced learning.
+We offer online training through livestream workshops and asynchronous access to previously recorded workshops.
 Our workshops place an equal balance between the core aspects of the underlying statistical models and the thoughtful, practical application and interpretation of models fitted to empirical data.
 We are not affiliated with any commercial software company, and conduct demonstrations using a variety of available software packages.

 Daniel J. Bauer, Ph.D.